JohnAnon9771/JohnAnon9771/README.md

 ## I'm a João Alves, Software Developer!

 - 💼 I’m working as Software developer at **Reserva INK**
-- 🌱 I'm currently learning Software design as architecture, patterns, TDD, FDD and whatever 🤓
+- 🌱 I'm currently learning Software design as architecture, patterns, TDD, FDD.
+Also, I'm learning Ruby and Ruby on Rails  🤓
 - 🥅 2021 Goals: Continue to collaborate with Open source projects and realize personal dreams...
 - 🤓 Skilled: JavaScript/TypeScript and React ecosystem
 - ⚡ Fun fact: I love to draw, code and studying 🤭